 Currency – the currency of Turkey is known as the Lira.

 The other three regions were named in accordance with their location in the whole of Anatolia – Central, Eastern and Southeastern Anatolia Regions.
-The Mediterrenean coastline is the most popular touristic attraction. İt has unique landscapes, Blue Flag beaches and great history all around.
+The Mediterranean coastline is the most popular touristic attraction. İt has unique landscapes, Blue Flag beaches and great history all around.
 More than 20 million tourists visit this beautiful and interesting country every year.

-İn Turkey there are many interesting places of interest and many activities.
+In Turkey there are many interesting places of interest and many activities.
 You can enjoy the sandy beaches and the clear seas, visit interesting landscapes, have a look on the historical Ottoman mosques and travel back in time in the world of ancient civilizations.

 Turkey is a land of myth, various civilizations, the country that was influenced of varied streams of culture.
 Owing to its favorable position, Turkey happens to be the bridge between two most important continents on the world: the East and the West (Europe and Asia) and the point where the three continents of the old world (Europe, Asia and Africa) meet.

 This is a place where every visitor can find something for himself.
 The world-class cuisine, warm hospitality of Turkish people, entertaining facilities, architectural magnificence of the mosques and castles and natural beauty make Turkey an unconquerable touristic attraction.

 So if you going to take a splendid holiday – visit Turkey.
 This Mediterranean country has an ancient charm nestled in a gorgeous natural surrounding, which unites the extremely courteous and warm welcome from the locals.